sap1ens/syrup/README.md

 Then create `~/.syrup/config.json` file using `config.json.example`.
 You need to configure the following options:

-- `github:token` your GitHub token
+- `github:token` your GitHub token.
+You can use [this page](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) if you don't know how to do it
 - `project:user` GitHub user or organization to use for search
 - `project:teamLabel` GitHub label for your team.
 Should be the same for all repos
 - `project:sprintKeywords` Keywords for the GitHub label to mark Sprints.
 Check Workflow section for more info